-Nail all the components: Sure the image is the most important thing, but don’t forget a punchy headline, desire-inducing descriptions, irresistible calls-to-action, and all the info users needs before they will click.
+Nail all the components: Sure, the image is the most important thing, but don’t forget a punchy headline, desire-inducing descriptions, irresistible calls-to-action, and all the info users need before they will click.

 Consider the post-click experience: If your ad sends users to a web page, make sure that page matches the ad as closely as possible.
 Conversion rates are highest when you match the web page to the ad to ensure the highest relevance possible.
 If a user clicks on an ad for a coffee mug and the page they land on features salad bowls, they’re probably going to get confused or lose interest.